Your club welfare officers are:

-- Members should endeavour to keep to agreed timings for training and competitions or inform their coach if they are going to be late.
+- endeavour to keep to agreed timings for training and competitions or inform their coach if they are going to be later

-- Members must wear suitable attire for training and events as agreed with the coach.
+- wear suitable attire for training and events as agreed with the coach.

 - Long hair must be tied back and no jewellery is permitted.
 (BG rule)

-- Members must pay any fees for training or events promptly.
+- pay any fees for training or events promptly.

-- Members must not smoke, consume alcohol or take drugs of any kind whilst representing the club at competitions or other events.
+- not smoke, consume alcohol or take drugs of any kind whilst representing the club at competitions or other events.

-- Members must inform their coach of any injuries or illness they may have before the warm-up begins.
+- inform their coach of any injuries or illness they may have before the warm-up begins.

-- Members should remain with coaches at the end of a session until collected by their parent or guardian.
+- remain with coaches at the end of a session until collected by their parent or guardian.

 - Squad gymnasts must familiarise themselves with the extra rules that apply to them.